UppuluriKalyani/ML-Nexus/Transfer Learning/Style Transfer with Neural Networks/README.md

 # 🎨 Style Transfer with Neural Networks 🖼️

 Welcome to the **Style Transfer with Neural Networks** project!
-In this project, we explore the application of neural networks to perform artistic style transfer, allowing us to blend the artistic style of one image with the content of another.
+In this project, we explore the application of neural networks to perform artistic style transfer, allowing us to blend one image's artistic style with another's content.

 ## 📖 Table of Contents